sir-lab/linear-forecasting/README.md

 This repository requires only Pandas, Numpy and SKLearn (no deep learning frameworks), yet produces models that are comparable or better (see Table 3 in the paper) than state-of-the-art.

 Commands to replicate the main performance results in Table 2 can be found in [run_main.sh](run_main.sh), while commands for regularised models in Table 3 can be found in [run_regularised.sh](run_regularised.sh).

+### Running OLS solutions on custom csv data
+By setting the dataset to 'custom' and providing the correct root, csv filename, and train/test percentages, you can run OLS solutions for custom csv datasets, as follows:

+`python main.py --dataset custom --context_length 720 --horizon 96  --root data/ --custom_csv_filename path_to_data.csv --custom_train_percentage 0.6 --custom_test_percentage 0.2`